jurihock/dhbw-vocoder/README.md

 # Vocoder

-Basic examples for phase vocoder based pitch-shifting and time-scale modifications.
+Basic examples for phase vocoder based pitch-shifting and time-scale modifications[^1].

 Don’t forget to install the Python requirements: